 - Randomisation to drug or placebo for each intervention, with analysis using combined data from all placebo subjects to increase the power of the analyses.

-A standard set of efficacy and safety measures will be assessed in all subjects.
-Additional measures specific to the interventions being studied can be included as required.
+A standard set of efficacy and safety measures were assessed in all subjects.

-The key adaptive features will be adaptive randomisation of subjects and the ability to discontinue a drug treatment for futility or evidence for early success in the PoC, i.e. efficacy data indicating readiness for Phase III.
-Adaptive randomisation could be used to preferentially assign subjects to doses of a drug that appear more efficacious at an interim analysis.
-It is also possible that subpopulations of subjects, defined by clinical, biomarker, or genetic criteria, could be preferentially randomised to a specific drug based on evidence for greater efficacy of that drug in that subpopulation at an interim analysis.
+The key adaptive features were adaptive randomisation of subjects and the ability to discontinue a drug treatment for futility or evidence for early success in the PoC, i.e. efficacy data indicating readiness for Phase III.
+Adaptive randomisation could be used to preferentially assign subjects to doses of a drug that appeared more efficacious at an interim analysis.
+It was also possible that subpopulations of subjects, defined by clinical, biomarker, or genetic criteria, could be preferentially randomised to a specific drug based on evidence for greater efficacy of that drug in that subpopulation at an interim analysis.
 Other adaptations could be considered if warranted by the needs of a drug or drug owner.

-Essentially, the addition of each new drug to the PoC entails an appendix in which the specific treatment parameters and assessments are described.
-Such appendices or amendments will be developed jointly by the EPAD Clinical Development Executive Committee – the group responsible for overall study design – and the intervention owner.
+Essentially, the addition of each new drug to the PoC entailed an appendix in which the specific treatment parameters and assessments were described.
+Such appendices or amendments were developed jointly by the EPAD Clinical Development Executive Committee – the group responsible for overall study design – and the intervention owner.

-The primary analyses will utilise Bayesian statistics.
-This approach is more powerful for determining the probability of success of a given drug at multiple interim analyses and will therefore lead to faster decision-making.
+The primary analyses utilised Bayesian statistics.
+This approach was more powerful for determining the probability of success of a given drug at multiple interim analyses and therefore led to faster decision-making.

-The Clinical Candidate Selection Committee (CCSC) evaluates all nominated compounds or other interventions.
-To be eligible, interventions must have scientific support for potential efficacy in the prevention of Alzheimer’s dementia or delay in progression of symptoms, and adequate preclinical and clinical safety to support advancement to Phase II.
+The Clinical Candidate Selection Committee (CCSC) evaluated all nominated compounds or other interventions.
+To be eligible, interventions had scientific support for potential efficacy in the prevention of Alzheimer’s dementia or delay in progression of symptoms, and adequate preclinical and clinical safety to support advancement to Phase II.

-Novel small molecules, repurposed molecules, biologics, vaccines and combinations of these can be considered.
+Novel small molecules, repurposed molecules, biologics, vaccines and combinations of these were considered.

-All interventions selected for potential use in the PoC will be evaluated on the following criteria:
+All interventions selected for potential use in the PoC were evaluated on the following criteria: